manojjsm/austerejs/README.md

 };
 ```

+## Switch statements are not used.

+Fall-through can lead to conditions that are difficult to anticipate.

 ## Objects, methods, and members
 ### Reference preservation is preferred.
 #### Arrays are modified in-place.

-In most cases, when modifying a javascript array, the developer's first instinct is loop the array and construct a new one, and then replace the old with the new by reassigning the variable containing the array.
-If the array is being accessed by a variety of parts of the software, repeated reassignment will eventually create broken references and memory leaks that are a bear to debug.
+When modifying an array, a developer's instinct is to loop the array and construct a new one, and then reassign the variable from the old to the new array.
+If accessed from different parts of a program, repeated reassignment of an object (Array) variable can lead to broken references and memory leaks.

-So, when removing or adding items to an array, use ```Array.prototype.splice()``` if possible.
-It's usually possible. ([MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)).
+When changing an array, use ```Array.prototype.splice()``` ([MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice)).

 #### Objects are modified in-place.

-As with arrays, the loop-and-replace method is the common one.
-Always prefer modification using the ```delete``` directive and/or new key-value assingment.
-Unlike array modification, object modification in javascript is quite well-behaved.
+Modify objects with ```delete``` and key (re)assingment.

 ### Non-public members and methods are underscore-prefixed.

-In your API, a member or method may be named: ```thing.verb```.
-However, if it is not part of the API, it should be referenced as ```thing._verb```.
-This indicates to a developer writing client code that she should not rely on said member or method because its value will change as the *internal* needs of the object dictate.
+In your API, a member or method might be named ```thing.verb```.
+If it is not part of the API, it should be referenced as ```thing._verb```.
+This indicates to a developer writing client code that she should not rely on said member/method because its value will change as the *internal* needs of the object dictate.

 ### Constructor declarations are safe and named.